Wear A Mask - it's airborne!

 Anti-Masker activities

-Anti Masker groups are motivated by politics, hatred of your group/country, bad science, their own bad breath and more.
-They link to things they claim can prove their case.
-Their bogus talking points:
+Anti-masker groups are motivated by politics, hatred of your group/country, bad science, and more.
+They link to things they claim can prove their case, but which are always based on bad science or logic.

 - “just search for it, I don’t have to give you links to studies”